 The multiple amazing baking soda uses in the garden will simply overwhelm anyone.
-Coming next in this list is the use of this magic powder to clean dirty hands.
+Coming next on this list is the use of this magic powder to clean dirty hands.
 We all know that gardening is a dirty job where it is practically impossible to stay clean and tidy.
 If you have hands that have been rendered grimy and dusty, then do one thing – rush towards your kitchen and rub some baking soda on wet hands.
-Afterwards rinse and see clean and glowing hands instantly!
+Afterward rinse and see clean and glowing hands instantly!

 9. Use baking soda to test the acidic level of your soil